Dave's Hot Chicken

-Dave's Hot Chicken is an American fast casual restaurant chain headquartered in Pasadena, California, which serves Nashville-style hot chicken.
-The company was founded in 2017, and as of December 2024 operated 283 restaurants globally.
+Dave's Hot Chicken is an American fast casual restaurant chain headquartered in Pasadena, California, specializing in Nashville-style hot chicken.
+Founded in 2017, the company operates over 390 locations across United States, Canada, United Kingdom, and Middle East as of 2026.

-Dave's Hot Chicken has received investment from a number of celebrity investors include Drake, Samuel L. Jackson, Maria Shriver, Michael Strahan and Tom Werner.
-In June 2025, Dave’s Hot Chicken was acquired by the private equity firm Roark Capital in a deal valued at $1 billion.
+Dave's Hot Chicken has received investment from a number of celebrity investors including Drake, Samuel L. Jackson, Maria Shriver, Michael Strahan and Tom Werner.
+In June 2025, Dave's Hot Chicken was acquired by the private equity firm Roark Capital in a deal valued at $1 billion.